Edinoverie: History

 In the capital of the Empire, Saint Petersburg, the first Edinoverie church was set up in 1799.
 In 1917, the Edinovertsy of Saint Petersburg received their first bishop (Bishop Simon of Okhta), but in 1932 their churches were closed by the Communist authorities, not to be revived until 1990.
 The Moscow community of Edinovertsy, based in Lefortovo District, were allowed to erect their churches after the Fire of 1812; two extant churches, completed in 1819 and 1825, which were shut down in 1931, and are now operated by the State Russian Orthodox Church.

 Old Ritualists in Communion with the See of Rome

 Some Old Believers have been received into communion with the Catholic Church as Eastern Catholics while maintaining their distinctive rites, thus making them Eastern Catholic equivalents of the Edinoverie.
 The most famous convert is Potapy Emelianov, a former Edinoverie priest in Luhansk Oblast, Ukraine.
-In 1918, he was received into the Russian Catholic Church with his entire parish.
+In 1918, he was received into the Russian Catholic Church with his entire parish, which was located at Nizhnaya Bogdanovka, near Kadiivka in the Luhansk Oblast of modern Ukraine.
 He later survived a ten-year sentence at Solovki prison camp and died in 1936.
 As of 2003, his cause for canonisation is open.

 According to a 2005 interview, Russian Catholic priest Sergei Golovanov stated that there was then one Old-Ritualist Catholic priest active on Russian soil.